InfOmics/GRAFIMO/README.md

 ## Usage

-For hands-on tutorials on how to use GRAFIMO check out our [tutorials](https://github.com/InfOmics/GRAFIMO/tree/master/tutorials).
+For hands-on tutorials on how to use GRAFIMO check out our [tutorials](https://github.com/pinellolab/GRAFIMO/tree/master/tutorials).

-For further details on GRAFIMO usage refer to our [Wiki](https://github.com/InfOmics/GRAFIMO/wiki).
+For further details on GRAFIMO usage refer to our [Wiki](https://github.com/pinellolab/GRAFIMO/wiki).

 ### Searching potential motif occurrences with GRAFIMO

-**Input**
+#### Input

 GRAFIMO requires three mandatory arguments:

 - path to a directory containing the chromosomes VGs (XG and GBWT indexes) or path to the whole genome variation graph (XG and GBWT indexes).
 See [VG's wiki](https://github.com/vgteam/vg/wiki) for further details on XG and GBWT indexes.

 - path to PWM motif file in MEME or JASPAR format

 - BED file containing a set of genomic regions where GRAFIMO will search the motif occurrences

-**Searching motif**
+#### Searching motif

-The main functionalities of GRAFIMO is to perform a haplotype and variant-aware search of potential DNA motif occurrences in genome variation graph.
+The main functionality of GRAFIMO is to perform a haplotype and variant-aware search of potential DNA motif occurrences in genome variation graph.

 Here we assume that the genome variation graph (VG) has been built constructing a VG for each chromosome.
 If working with a single whole genome variation graph just substitute the argument ```-d``` with ```-g``` followed by the path to the whole genome VG.
 In the next section will be presented how to build a VG with GRAFIMO.

-Note that in both cases the XG and GBWT indexes of the VG  must be stored in the same location.
+Note that in both cases **the XG and GBWT indexes of the VG  must be stored in the same location**.

-For further details refer to our [Wiki](https://github.com/InfOmics/GRAFIMO/wiki).
+For further details refer to our [Wiki](https://github.com/pinellolab/GRAFIMO/wiki).

 If you are working in the ```tutorials/findmotif_tutorial``` directory, to run GRAFIMO
 ```
 grafimo findmotif -d data/mygenome/ -m  data/example.meme -b data/regions.bed
 ```

-By default GRAFIMO will create a directory in the current location called `grafimo_out_PID_MOTIFID`, containing the results.
+By default GRAFIMO will create a directory called `grafimo_out_PID_MOTIFID`, containing the results.
 For further details on result files see **Results description** section.

-**Advanced options**
+#### Advanced options

 ***Using background distributions***